-To explain legal terms in simple, plain, and yet accurate English so that such terms will be of use to you as a future business manager.
+To explain legal terms in simple, plain, and yet accurate English so that such terms will be of use to you in your chosen major or career.

-To develop an increased awareness of legal, governmental, and ethical restraints facing business managers.
+To develop an increased awareness of logal, governmental, and ethical restraints facing all individuals in society.